funktor/funktor.github.io/_posts/2025-02-12-time-series-compression.markdown

 But anyways, our focus for this post will be on `XOR compression`, which works on this assumption.

 But first lets understand how floating point numbers are represented in binary.
-We will take the example of `64-bit floats` as these was the most commonly used format in our work.
+We will take the example of `64-bit floats` as this was the most commonly used format in our work.

-The 1st bit is the `sign bit` 0 for +ve and 1 for -ve.
+The 1st bit is the `sign bit` - 0 for +ve and 1 for -ve.
 The next `11 bits` represent the `exponent`.
-The remaining `52 bits` are used to represent the number called the `significand or mantissa`.
+The remaining `52 bits` are called the `significand or mantissa`.

 For e.g. if **N=316.9845**